Thefolle/ThesisFragility/TestCollection.md

 Filtering meaningful modifications is not seamless and precise, overall.
 Each modification is linked to the reason that led the developer to perform it.
 However, this is not an issue, since a famous taxonomy already tells which are the four types of modifications that can occur: adaptive, perfective, corrective and preventive.
 As a first flavour, all modifications have been taken into account without any distinction in terms of motivation.

 There are more fine-grained caveats however.
 A given adaptive modification may occur for a huge amount of different motivations which require some effort to infer starting from the code change alone.
-The commit message, tool documentation and comments help for the purpose; the value of literal strings can help too, but they need to be translated to English language when necessary.
+The commit message, tool documentation and comments help for the purpose; the value of literal strings can help too, although they rarely need to be translated to English language when necessary.

+It is worth to spend some words on the fact that the recorded modifications also comprise additions: for instance, the addition of an XPath is taken into account as well.
+Although this potential threat validity was unexpected at collection time, it has been chosen to keep them during computations, since they are modifications like the remainder.

 ## Analysis